 Record keeping, statistics, evaluation and monitoring

-– Any written client records will be kept securely.
+– Any written client records will be kept securely at the MyMind appointment system.

-– Any names, addresses and phone numbers will be kept securely.
+– Any names, addresses and phone numbers will be kept securely at the MyMind appointment system.

-– Any record sheets will be destroyed after 5 years.
+– Any record sheets will be destroyed automatically after 6 years of inactivity.

-– You, as a client, or previous client of MyMind, may ask to see any written records about yourself that we hold.
+– You, as a client, or previous client of MyMind, may access all written records about yourself that we hold through the MyMind appointment system.

 – Any letters or printed online messages will be kept securely.